css4j/echosvg/README.md

 handle images in the Scalable Vector Graphics (SVG) format for various purposes, such as viewing, generation or manipulation.

- Thanks to its usage of the CSS4J style parser, supports level 4 selectors and RGBA color values.
+ Thanks to its usage of the CSS4J style parser, supports level 4 CSS selectors and RGBA color values (colors with alpha channel).

+If you are using Apache Batik, you may want to read [MIGRATING_FROM_BATIK](https://github.com/css4j/echosvg/blob/master/MIGRATING_FROM_BATIK.md).

 <br/>